 So that <why?>

-Start with Epics
+Start With Epics

-An epic, as previously mentioned, is typically broken into several user stories over time making sure to leverage user feedback in early prototypes.
+An epic is typically broken into several user stories over time, ensuring to leverage user feedback in early prototypes.
 They’re a placeholder and headline for more detailed stories.

 It also saves time because instead of having multiple disjointed, detailed stories in the product backlog, you have an epic organizing them accordingly.